EvrmoreOrg/electrum-evrmore/README.rst

 Interested in a pre-built binary?
 Find them `here`_.
 Otherwise, continue reading.

-Electrum Ravencoin is currently only supported for Qt-based software.
+Electrum Evrmore is currently only supported for Qt-based software.

 The master branch is not always guaranteed to be working as expected.
 If you would like to build from source or run raw python, please use the source from one of our `releases`_.